-If it is deemed by the Program Administrator or the Progressions Committee that the student will be on probation due to clinical or academic issues, the student will be notified in the following ways:
+If it is deemed by the Program Administrator or the Progressions Council that the student will be on probation due to clinical or academic issues, the student will be notified in the following ways:

-- 1. The student will have a meeting with the Program Administrator or Executive Vice President; - 2.
+- 1. The student will have a face-to-face meeting with the Program Administrator or Executive Vice President; - 2.
 An e-mail with "read-receipt" will be sent to the student's @mtsa.edu e-mail address documenting the probation decision